A Giambelli formula for classical $G/P$ spaces: Transition for mixed Stanley functions

-Finally, it is shown in \cite[Thm.\ 4]{B} that the recursion defining $T^k(w)$ terminates after a finite number of steps, and hence $T^k(w)$ is a finite tree.
+Finally, it is shown in the proof of \cite[Thm.\ 4]{B} that the recursion defining $T^0(w)$ terminates after a finite number of steps; hence $T^k(w)$ is a finite tree.
 Moreover, we deduce from loc.\ cit.\ that if $w\in W_n$, then all of the nodes of $T^k(w)$ lie in $W_{n+r}$. \end{proof}

 \begin{defn} If $w\in W_\infty$ is increasing up to $k$ and $v$ is a leaf of $T^k(w)$, the {\em shape} of $v$ is the $k$-strict partition $\la$ associated to $v$.
 For any $k$-strict partition $\la$, the {\em mixed Stanley coefficient} $e^w_{\la}$ is equal to the number of leaves of $T^k(w)$ of shape $\la$. \end{defn}